 The difference between a risk and a hazard with examples.

-An overview of threats for SWOT analysis with examples.
+A list of threats for SWOT analysis.

 The definition of what-if analysis with examples.